-Effect of Condition: When fixed assets inventory is not monitored, opportunities for misuse or loss of equipment can occur.
+Effect of Condition: When fixed assets and consumable inventories are not monitored, opportunities for misuse or loss of equipment or consumables can occur.
 Further, this condition could result in errors, and unrecorded transactions in the accounting records.

-Recommendation: OSAI recommends that the District perform and document periodic physical inventory reviews of fixed assets.
-The Board should establish policies and procedures that provide for at a minimum, annual inventory counts to help ensure that fixed asset records are accurate.
+Recommendation: OSAI recommends that the District perform and document periodic physical inventory reviews of fixed assets and consumable inventories.
+The Board should establish policies and procedures that provide for at a minimum, annual inventory counts, to help ensure the accurate fixed assets and monthly inventory counts are conducted to help ensure the physical and consumable inventories records are properly maintained, updated and documented.